nezutero/rssman/README.md

 openai_promt = "Make a summary of the text"   // to make summary
 ```

-- run the app using:
+- Run the app using:

 ```sh
 cd cmd
 go run main.go
 ```

-- or using docker:
+- Or using docker:

 ```sh
 docker build -t your_image_name .
 docker run -d -p 8080:80 your_image_name
 ```

-## commands
+## Commands

-- to add source:
+- To add source:

 ```go
 /addsource {"name": "source name", "url": "source url"}
 ```

-- to get sources:
+- To get sources:

 ```go
 /listsources
 ```

-- to delete source:
+- To delete source:

 ```go
 /deletesource {"name": "source name"}
 ```

-- to set source priority:
+- To set source priority:

 ```go
 /setpriority
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first
+- Pull requests are welcome.
+For major changes, please open an issue first
-to discuss what you would like to change
+to discuss what you would like to change.

-- please make sure to update tests as appropriate
+- Please make sure to update tests as appropriate.

 ## license